Study progress in higher education | Our Services | KelaSkip to content

 If you complete a higher education degree during the academic year under review or in the autumn before monitoring begins, you have made sufficient progress in your studies.

-If you have completed a higher education degree earlier, i.e. before the academic year under review, your credits and months of financial aid for your next studies are taken into account in the monitoring of study progress for the time following the month when you completed the degree.
+If you have completed a higher education degree earlier, i.e. before the academic year under review, your study credits and months of financial aid are taken into account for the time following the month when you completed the degree.

 Example of how study progress is monitored when a higher education degree has been completed

-Milla completes a first-cycle degree (?) in November 2024 and continues her studies towards a second-cycle degree (?).
-Kela monitors the study progress for the academic year 2024–2025 in October 2025 and finds that Milla has made sufficient progress in her studies thanks to having completed a higher education degree during the academic year under review.
+Milla completes a first-cycle degree in November 2025 and continues her studies towards a second-cycle degree.
+Kela monitors the study progress for the academic year 2025–2026 in October 2026 and finds that Milla has made sufficient progress in her studies thanks to having completed a higher education degree during the academic year under review.

 • an illness suffered by yourself or by a close family member